BorisDog/specifications/source/sessions/driver-sessions.rst

 :2019-10-22: Drivers may defer checking if a deployment supports sessions until the first operation performed with a session
 :2020-05-26: Simplify logic for determining sessions support
+:2020-05-26: Simplify logic for determining sessions support
+:2021-04-08: Adding in behaviour for load balancer mode.